 Sometimes I make the shape of a hug with my arms and imagine you inside it

-In this online rendition of the project, the artist invites you to enter the musical world presented in the installation, allowing the visitor to delve more deeply into exploring the emotional landscape of the listening experience.
+The project experiments with handing over control of the installation to the visitor, allowing them to modify and shape their own experience based on their interest in, or boredom with, the work.
+It also explores how we listen to music and how the emotional landscape of the listening experience might be mapped in physical space.
 What if your favorite band made your favorite album into an immersive environment?
 What stands to be gained in this translation, and what lost?
 And finally, the project wonders if you can sing yourself, or somebody else, back into the world.